jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 ### head and tail
 Will show the beginig (head) or end (tail) of text files.
 By default it will show 10 lines but you can change it by `-n20` or `-20`.

-> `tali -f` will continue showing the new lines which are being written at the eng of the file.
+> `tail -f` will continue showing the new lines which are being written at the eng of the file.
 Very useful.